irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 ![](03-boil.jpg)

 - Protect hands from steam.
+- Or use dedicated strainer thingie.

 ![](04-glove.jpg)

 - Submerge for about 5-7 seconds.
 Not 10.
-You might see the basil go darker green.
+You might see the basil go darker green which is good.

 ![](05-blanch.jpg)